Srknnn2208/Fonicy---Construction-Service/README.md

 To get a brief knowledge about the project go through this ppt:
 FONICY Skill Enhancement.pptx

+As the ppt is in raw format please download the ppt to view it :)

 Fonicy is a web-based architecture and construction service platform.

 REQUIREMENTS: